destocot/LiquidDeath/README.md

 ## About The Project

-Liquid Death is a front-end application that models a product page for an eCommerce website using React.
+LIQUiD Mart is a front-end application that models a product page for an eCommerce website using React.
 It prominently features an overview section, related products, user-generated questions and answers, and customer reviews.